facelessuser/ScopeHunter/docs/usage.md

 ```

 ### Miscellaneous Options
-Lastly there are a couple of other options:
+Lastly, there are a couple of other options:

 ```js
     ///////////////////////////